odinhg/Graph-Neural-Networks-INF367A/README.md

 # Concluding remarks
-Knowing that traffic at a geographic position is correlated to the traffic along the same road and at nearby positions, we take advantage of this by providing geometric priors in form of
+Knowing that the traffic volume at a geographic position is heavily correlated to the traffic along the same road and at nearby positions, we take advantage of this by providing geometric priors (in form of a graph).
+This improves accuracies, training times and the size of the model drastically.